quantopian/quantopian-drafts/data-history-draft.md

 ### Resampling

-Through history we will provide data at minute and daily period, however there are use cases for using data at other frequencies.
+Through history we will provide data at minute and daily frequency, however there are use cases for using data at other frequencies.

 To start, `data.history` will not provide those frequencies, but the DataFrames returned